musale/config-files/README.md

 # Config files

 > A collection of my personal config files for the OSs I use.
-I run arch linux in my laptop.
-These are the configurations that I use.

 ## Getting started